 Regular full-time position at 35 hours per week starting as soon as possible

-Baccalaureate in Social Services, Business, or related discipline supplemented by a minimum of three (3) years recent related experience negotiating and administering financial supports in Government funded programs, OR an equivalent combination of education, training, and experience acceptable to the employer.
+Post-secondary degree or diploma in business administration, community social services supplemented by a minimum of three (3) years recent related experience negotiating and administering financial supports in Government funded programs, OR an equivalent combination of education, training and experience acceptable to the employer.

 Skills and Abilities:

-Demonstrated ability to communicate effectively in both written and oral English at all levels of the organization
+Ability to communicate effectively in both written and oral English at all levels of the organization

 Proficiency in all aspects of Microsoft Office Suite (Word, Excel, Outlook), customized data bases and electronic communication tools

-Possession of and the ability to maintain a clear provincial criminal record check.
+Possession of and the ability to maintain a clear provincial criminal recork check

-Ability to set and maintain boundaries with clients and manage self-care.
+Ability to establish and maintain rapport with clients and stakeholders

 Applicants must be eligible to work in Canada.
 We thank all applicants; however, only those shortlisted will be contacted for an interview.